delankallen/markov_music_gen/README.md

 Once installed you will need a command line to run `npm`.
 Powershell if windows, terminal if linux or Mac.

 Navigate to the project directory from the command line.
-From here you can run:
+From here you should run:

 ### `npm install`